-Ms. Kelly Muller joined our department on a part-time basis as a Clinical Instructor in the summer of 2020 and continued in this capacity through the spring semester of 2022, supervising telepractice sessions at the CCD while practicing in the school setting.
-She began working full-time at UWEC as a Clinical Instructor beginning in the fall of 2022, supervising undergraduate and graduate student clinicians, and teaching undergraduate courses on clinical procedures and child language.
+Ms. Kelly Muller joined our department on a part-time basis in the summer of 2020 supervising student clinicians and continued in this capacity through the spring semester of 2022 while practicing in the school setting.
+She began working full-time at UWEC in the fall of 2022, supervising undergraduate and graduate student clinicians, and teaching undergraduate courses on clinical procedures and child language.
 Ms. Muller earned her bachelor's degree in psychology from UW-Madison in 1995.
 She later completed the Communication Sciences and Disorders post-baccalaureate sequence at UW-Eau Claire and earned her master's degree at UW-Eau Claire in 2013.
-From 2013-2022 she worked as a school-based clinician in a small rural Wisconsin district where she had the privilege to serve students aged 3 through 21 with a variety of communication needs as well as phonemic awareness/literacy skills more universally.
-Ms. Muller has been a Clinical Fellowship mentor and has hosted several pre-extern and externship students from UW-Eau Claire.
+From 2013-2022 she worked as a school-based clinician in a rural Wisconsin district where she served students aged 3 through 21 with a variety of communication needs.
+In this role she hosted several pre-extern and externship students from UW-Eau Claire.
 While she loved working with school-aged students directly, Ms. Muller is particularly energized by her work with students at UW-Eau Claire who are preparing to enter the field.
-She enjoys some hands-on clinical work via casual employment through a local pediatric clinic during the summer months.
+In addition to teaching and supervision, she is engaged in student/faculty research.
+Ms. Muller, along with colleague Ms. Lindsay Pohlen, is collaborating with student researchers on a project exploring the expectations of new student clinicians for the clinical supervision process.